Book an Appointment

 - Please know the appointment time provided to you is not necessarily a confirmation of when you will see the doctor.
 The appointment time is the time we have asked that you be available so we can complete the following in order to prepare for your exam with the doctor: registration; any necessary x-rays to be taken; history reviewed; casts, braces, sutures, etc. evaluated and/or removed.

 - DMOS understands that your time is valuable, and our doctors try to stay on schedule for each appointment.
 However, our doctors want to ensure they are able to provide adequate discussion and consultation at every patients’ appointment, which can sometimes affect our schedule.
-We thank you for understanding that our patients’ need to excellence in orthopaedic care comes first.
+We thank you for understanding that our patients’ need for excellence in orthopedic care comes first.

 - If you are traveling from outside Des Moines and need to book a hotel stay before your appointment, or while a family member is having an operation, please call one of our Heart of America hotel partners listed here, for rates and availability.
 Please remember this is an expense that DMOS is not responsible for.